-Molecular Dynamics, Enhanced Sampling, and Collective Variables for ML Researchers
+Molecular Dynamics, Enhanced Sampling, and Collective Variables

 A practical bridge from molecular dynamics to enhanced sampling, metadynamics, collective variables, and recent ML approaches for rare molecular events.